-Your shop hums with harmony, but even if dissonance creeps in every now and then you don’t stress.
+Your shop hums with harmony, but even if dissonance creeps in sometimes, you don’t stress.

 You simply crank up the volume and soak it in.

-And although you’d be more than happy to sit and listen to music or play something on your favourite instrument all day, you need to move stock.
+And although you’d be more than happy to sit and listen to music or play something on your favorite instrument all day, you need to move stock.

 But are you reaching as many prospects as you can?